BIMSBbioinfo/bimsbbioinfo.github.io/hackathon2015.markdown

   </div>
 </div>

-The event is for students, postdocs and investigators who are already making and using bioinformatics tools.
-Participants are encouraged to work on problems related to RNA bioinformatics, though other bioinformatics research problems are also welcome.

 There will also be ready made pitches from RNA bioinformatics domain.
 The participants can work on a tool, pipeline and/or a data analysis problem using public data sets.

 ## Organization